huggingface/dataset-viewer/jobs/cache_maintenance/README.md

 - `CACHE_MAINTENANCE_ACTION`: the action to launch, among `backfill`, `metrics`, `skip`.
 Defaults to `skip`.

+Specific to the backfill action:

+- `CACHE_MAINTENANCE_BACKFILL_ERROR_CODES_TO_RETRY`: the list of error codes to retry.
+Defaults to None.

 ### Common

 See [../../libs/libcommon/README.md](../../libs/libcommon/README.md) for more information about the common configuration.